 The Kimpton Hotel Palomar in Chicago is one of the top hotels in the city on TripAdvisor.

-Even if the hotel misses instead of hits, the general manager is quick to respond (professionally and politely) to the reviewer, demonstrating that management truly cares about guest feedback.
+Even if the hotel misses the mark in customer experience, the general manager is quick to respond (professionally and politely) to the reviewer, demonstrating that management truly cares about guest feedback.

 TripAdvisor Review Response Example 4

-Jessica Lavin of Hotel Monaco in Philadelphia saw a positive review as an opportunity to savvily pay the hotel guest a compliment.
+Jessica Lavin of Hotel Monaco in Philadelphia saw a positive review as an opportunity to pay the guest a compliment.

 There are hundreds of ways you can say thank you, and this review response takes advantage of that.
-It’s simple, well-written, and personalized, and it shows genuine appreciation for the words the customer wrote.
-It highlights the sense of community that the hotel has.
+It’s simple, well-written, personalized, and shows genuine appreciation for customer feedback.
+The response also highlights the hotel’s sense of community.